Traditions

 Traditional Foods

-Chinese New Year is a 15-day celebration and each day, many families rotate celebrations between homes of their relatives.
-The festivities are day-long and sometimes, a family ends up cooking two meals for their relatives, once at lunch and once at dinner.
+Throughout the 15-day celebration, many families rotate festivities between homes of their relatives each day.
+Sometimes, a family ends up cooking two meals for their relatives, once at lunch and once at dinner.
+These common dishes used to be all made from scratch, but now people can easily buy them prepackaged at the supermarkets:

-- Eight Treasures Rice, which contains rice, walnuts, different colored dry fruit, raisins, sweet red bean paste, jujube dates, and almonds
+Eight Treasures Rice contains rice, walnuts, different colored dry fruit, raisins, sweet red bean paste, jujube dates and almonds.